 - The Walt Disney Company

-These websites receive millions of visitors in a month, just because they have applied SEO tactics for great SERP positions.
+These websites receive millions of visitors a month because they have applied the best SEO practices for high SERP positions.

-Welcome to this detailed article about WordPress SEO, where you can learn the essentials of WordPress SEO.
-The ideas mentioned below range from advice for beginners to experienced WordPress users.
-I hope that once you finish reading this article, you can easily understand what SEO is and how you can optimize your WordPress website or blog for better SERP and traffic.
+This article will teach you the essentials of SEO optimization for WordPress.
+The ideas range from advice for beginners to experienced users.
+At the end of the article, you will clearly understand how you can optimize your WordPress website SEO for better rankings and traffic.

 - The Basics of WordPress SEO